NekomimiOwO/AinoCompanion/README.md

 - Confirm that `GenshinImpactOverhaul_REPO` is installed and loads before this mod.
 - Confirm that `REPO_SteamNetworking_Lib` is installed.
-- Start a run or enter the shop; Ai-Chan does not spawn in the menu or lobby.
-- Wait for level generation and the NavMesh to become available.
 - Check the BepInEx console for errors and keep `Enable Debug Logs = true` while diagnosing the issue.

 ### A client cannot see the pet